 Down-Sizing and Caring for Elderly Parents

-Ten years ago we down-sized to 18 acres of coastal fields and eight horses.
+Eventually we down-sized to 18 acres of coastal fields and eight horses.
 The horse market collapsed and we got out while the getting was good.
 We spent a year caring for my in-laws before they passed away.
-After that I kept working and appraising horses.
-For one brief moment I basked in the ease of getting everything done.
+Then, for one brief moment, I basked in the ease of getting everything done.

 Oddly enough, that’s when God led me to writing and ministry.
-Almost as if there was a plan.
+Almost as if He had a plan.

-We didn’t have any help on our 18-acre place.
-God moved us again, just about the time we realized it was tough keeping up.
-Almost as if there was a plan.
+We didn’t have any help on our 18-acre place and God moved us again, just about the time we realized it was getting more difficult to keep it up.
+Almost He had a plan.

 Now we have less than seven acres, five horses, two dogs, two cats, and live in the barn.
 The pasture only looks good one or two months a year, so the horses are like giant hamsters.
 Everything they eat we give them.
 Giant hamster houses and paddock are cleaned twice a day.

 If the horses get exercise, one of us in involved.
 When it comes to physical fitness, my ponies are not self-starters.
 I had an equine treadmill at my Arizona training facility and briefly considered getting another.
 It’s the equine version of a hamster-wheel.
 Since I’m not “in the business” anymore the cost was a total deal-breaker.

 The day is coming when we won’t be able to keep up.
 Something will need to change.

 But we’re okay for today.
 Everybody’s good.
 We can do what we do because we still do what we do.

 Even so — one day we won’t be able to keep up.
 Five horses will be too many.
 We’ll either need help or less to steward.